fytient/Frontend-Project/README.md

 # React Craft Beer Store
-This project demonstrates my proficiency in React and front-end development, as well as my ability to design and implement a full-featured e-commerce website.
+This project demonstrates my proficiency in React and front-end development, as well as my ability to design and implement a full-featured craft beer store website.
 ## Project Description:

 This is a React-based craft beer store website that allows users to browse and purchase products.
 The website has a user-friendly interface that features a modern design and seamless navigation.
 The website includes the following key features: